Wrist Game or Crying Shame: Panerai Luminor 1950 Fiddy

 Now, unlike some early 2000’s “Panny’s” that have come down in value after the whole hype period ended, the Panerai Luminor 1950 Fiddy has remained a costly proposal.
 Ok, at one time, prices went above the $20K threshold, but those days are long since past.
 One thing that may have helped this model was the fact that while Panerai did make the 1950 case a standard part of its lineup, they never released the exact same watch as the PAM127 you see here.
 I wish I could say that the brand held onto that notion with its other limited models, but they unfortunately pissed off a lot of people (including me) when they later put limited models into serial production (ahem, my Cali Dial Radiomir).

-The Panerai Luminor 1950 Fiddy you see here comes in at $14,622 in today’s money and it is the least expensive listing that comes with all the goods.
+The Panerai Luminor 1950 Fiddy you see here comes in at $14,622 in today’s money and it is the least expensive listing that comes with all the goods (the watch and photos are property of the seller).
 Intriguingly, the cheaper PAM127’S on Chrono24 lack their boxes and papers and that saves one a few thousand.
 Perhaps those poor souls also lost their full kits in a flood like I did.
 Still, this one looks to be in nice shape and, fittingly, comes from Italy.
 The strap looks like a replacement or possibly the alternate strap that shipped with the Fiddy’s, but all else seems ok.

 I won’t kid you, I’ve always loved the Panerai Luminor 1950 Fiddy, but it’s always been a lot of denaro for a watch that’s stylistically similar to a lot of other Panerai and holds a rather pedestrian movement.
 Plus, it’s damn big and would likely serve more as an object of fascination for me than a usable wristwatch.
 But…if you’re into the Panerai aesthetic and/or interested in owning what is often considered as the most collectible release from the brand since it joined Richemont, then this just might be for you.
 Now, it’s time to vote…what’s it gonna be?